reimagined/hacker-news-resolve/README.md

 Add the story aggregate and the `createStory` command for creating a story.
 The command should validate input data and check whether the aggregate exists.
 Add the `storyCreated` handler for this purpose.
-In original Hacker News, users can upvote and unvote stories.
+In the original Hacker News, users can upvote and unvote stories.
 This can be accomplished by adding the corresponding commands to the story aggregate.

 ```js